The Met Office has issued a yellow warning for ice from 6pm Monday 16 February to 10am Tuesday 17 February.

 Welcome to Suffolk - we hope you will soon feel at home here.

 We have put together some information to help you find support as you settle in.
-There is some general information from the Government here:
+There is some general information from the Government website.

 Or you may find it helpful to click the following dropdown menus to find information on a specific topic.

-You will receive one e-voucher per person (for example, if you have two children, you will receive three e-vouchers.
-The vouchers all look the same, so you need to open all three text messages or emails in order to access all three E-vouchers).
+You will receive 1 e-voucher per person (for example, if you have 2 children, you will receive 3 e-vouchers.
+The vouchers all look the same, so you need to open all three text messages or emails in order to access all 3 e-vouchers).
 The e-voucher link can be opened directly from the text or email; there is no need to download the Wonde app, but if you have any difficulty opening the e-vouchers, please email us at refugeesupport@suffolk.gov.uk.

 The e-vouchers can be cashed at Post Offices, and you can choose to cash all three at the same time, or separately on different dates.
 Please note that it can take up to 3 working days for the Post Office computer system to be able to recognise and redeem the voucher number and provide the cash payment.
 This means, for instance, that any e-vouchers we request on a Friday are not live on the Post Office system before the following Tuesday.